A Modern Primer on Processing in Memory: The Need for Intelligent Memory Controllers to Enhance Memory Technology Scaling

 \sgii{(6)~We} find that a \sgii{recently-accessed or recently-refreshed} memory row can be accessed much more quickly than the standard latency if it needs to be accessed again soon, since the recent access and refresh to the row has replenished the charge of the cells in the row.
 An intelligent memory controller can thus keep track of the charge level of recently-accessed/refreshed rows and use the appropriate access latency that corresponds to the stored charge level~\cite{chargecache,wang2018cal,das.dac18}, leading to significant reductions in both access and refresh latencies. \sgii{Thus,} the poor scaling of DRAM latency and energy can potentially be overcome with the design of intelligent memory controllers that can facilitate a large number of effective latency and energy reduction techniques.}

-(7)~Two recent works~\cite{kim.hpca18,kim.hpca19} observe that the latency-reliability tradeoff in modern DRAM devices can be exploited by an intelligent memory controller to 1) generate true random numbers at low latency and high throughput~\cite{kim.hpca19}, and 2) to evaluate physical unclonable functions quickly using a DRAM device~\cite{kim.hpca18}.
-These works exploit the heterogeneity in the latency-reliability tradeoff of different cells: some cells fail truly randomly and some cells fail very consistently, when accessed with a low latency that violates the timing parameters.
+(7)~Two works \omv{that evaluate hundreds of real \gls{COTS} DRAM chips}~\cite{kim.hpca18,kim.hpca19} observe that the latency--reliability trade-off in modern DRAM devices can be exploited by an intelligent memory controller to 1) generate true random numbers at low latency and high throughput~\cite{kim.hpca19}, and 2) to evaluate physical unclonable functions quickly using a DRAM device~\cite{kim.hpca18}.
+These works exploit the heterogeneity in the latency-reliability trade-off of different cells: some cells fail truly randomly and some cells fail very consistently, when accessed with a low latency that violates the timing parameters.
 The former type of cells are used as true random number generator cells and the latter type of cells can be used as part of the challenge-response space of a DRAM-based physical unclonable function (PUF).
 An intelligent controller would determine the different types of cells using profiling mechanisms and enable the generation of true random numbers or PUF responses.

 (8)~An intelligent controller can use application and data characteristics to carefully map data across hybrid memories that consist of multiple different types of memories with different characteristics to maximize the benefits obtained from each memory type while avoiding the downsides of each memory type.
-Figure~\ref{fig:hybrid} depicts an example of such hybrid main memory composed of DRAM and PCM memories, as described by several works~\cite{meza2012enabling,yoon2012row,li2017utility,qureshi.isca09}.
+Figure~\ref{fig:hybrid} depicts an example of such hybrid main memory composed of DRAM and PCM memories, as described by several works~\gfv{\cite{meza2012enabling,yoon2012row,qureshi.isca09,li2017utility,su2015hpmc,dhiman2009pdram,lee2013clock,ren.micro15,salkhordeh2019analytical,wang2019panthera,raybuck2021hemem}}.